-Grilled hamburgers, barbecue pork sandwiches, hot dogs, baked beans and drinks will be served throughout the day near the park.
-Cool treats will be available blankets to sit on, organizers say.
-Throughout the day, there will be antique each or six for \$5 may be nurchased in advance at The Bank in Selden, or at the announcer's stand the day of the show.
-Children will have a chance to put their
+The Selden American Legion is raffling off a pedal tractor and an all-terrain tricycle, along with other prizes.
+Raffle tickets, \$1 each or six for \$5 may be nurchased in advance at The Bank in Selden, or at the announcer's stand the day of the show.
+Children will have a chance to put their names in for a free prize, too.